disastrid/instruments_lab/docs/_research/10000-instruments.md

 thumb: 10000-instruments/abstract-clari.png
 authors: "Giacomo Lepri"
 main-image: /images/research/10000-instruments/score03.jpg
-para: Design Fiction and Absurd Making as Critical NIME Practices
+para: Design Fiction and Absurd Making as Critical Practices
 ---

+##### DATE AND TIME: 21 July - time tbc

+##### SUBMISSION DEADLINE*** : 10 July

 ___

+***To apply, please send an email to g.lepri[at]qmul.ac.uk***
+___

 {% include single-image-research.html fileName="10000-instruments/abstractclari.png"%}

 ___
- - ***DATE AND TIME: 21 July, 2h - time tbc***
- - ***SUBMISSION DEADLINE*** : 10 July - email to g.lepri@qmul.ac.uk
-___

 >***The 10.000 Instruments workshop aims to cheer up social distancing through some playful interactions.
-We invite the NIME community to dive in an online gathering to collaborativelly sketch as many instrument ideas as possible.
-A lighthearted activity that might ease for a couple of hours the challenging situations we are all experiencing.
-On the top of that, the workshop is an opportunity to experiment with alternative ways to generate interface ideas and speculate on music tech through open-ended artefacts and playful design explorations.
-An original and unconventional workshop to advance the debate around the complex, interdisciplinary and multifaceted nature of contemporary musical instruments.***
+We invite the NIME community to dive in an online gathering to collaborativelly sketch as many instrument ideas as possible.***

+>***A lighthearted activity that might ease for a couple of hours the challenging situations we are all experiencing.***

+>***An opportunity to experiment with alternative ways to generate interface ideas and speculate on music tech through open-ended artefacts and playful design explorations.***

+>***An original and unconventional workshop to advance the debate around the complex, interdisciplinary and multifaceted nature of contemporary musical instruments.***

 ___